 Scared Dog Energy

-What My Homeless Father Taught Me About Fear, Love, and Survival
+What My Homeless Father Taught Me About Love, Fear, and Survival

 Elaine L. Guinn writes like she’s handing you the flashlight in a dark room she’s already survived.
 An educator, advocate, and survivor of childhood homelessness, she blends raw storytelling with neuroscience and the ACEs framework to show how fear, memory, and resilience shape our lives.